joshhornby/joshhornby.github.io/_posts/2026-01-06-real-time-ai-voice-conversations.md

 The 500ms delay gives the TTS time to finish the final sentence.
 Ending immediately would cut off the AI mid-word.

-## Lessons from production

-These three patterns emerged from watching real users break the app.
-Each one seems obvious in retrospect, but I didn't find them in any tutorial or documentation.

-A few other things that mattered:
+## What I learned

+Beyond the specific patterns, three things shaped how I approached debugging.

-- Log everything.
+First, log everything.
 When voice conversations go wrong, reproducing the issue is nearly impossible.
-Timestamps, message content, state flags.
-All of it.
+You can't replay a phone call the way you can replay an HTTP request.
+Log timestamps, message content, and state flags for every event.
 You'll need it.

-- Test with bad connections.
+Second, assume bad input.
 Users on mobile with spotty signal will have packets arrive out of order, duplicated, or not at all.
-Your state machine needs to handle rubbish input gracefully.
+Your state machine needs to handle rubbish gracefully.
+Assume every message might arrive at the worst possible moment.

-- Latency budgets are tight.
+Third, treat latency as a hard constraint.
 Users tolerate about 300ms of silence before they think something broke.
-Every millisecond in your processing pipeline matters.
+This shapes every decision.
 Profile aggressively.

-Real-time voice is hard in ways that text chat isn't.
-Humans expect conversational norms that took evolution millions of years to establish.
-When an AI violates those norms, it feels broken even if it's technically working.
+The broader lesson: real-time voice exposes problems that text chat hides.
+Text is forgiving.
+Users wait a few seconds for a response, re-read if something's unclear, scroll back to check context.
+Voice has none of that.
+Every rough edge becomes a conversation that feels broken.